mattreecebentley/Windows-10-11-Simplifier/readme.md

 * Windows 10 Debloater by Sycnex (https://github.com/Sycnex/Windows10Debloater) with the following options enabled: -SysPrep -Privacy -Debloat (this will also disable cortana)
 * Windows 10 Black Viper Services Tweaks script by Madbomb122 (https://github.com/madbomb122/BlackViperScript/releases) - Safe values Only
 * ShutUp10 by O&O (https://www.oo-software.com/en/shutup10/) - user must have exported their desired settings to "ooshutup10.cfg" and both this file and ShutUp10 must be in the same folder as Win10-simplifier.
 Note that settings will differ between home and pro versions of Win10.
 * MyDefrag by J.C.
 Kessels (https://www.majorgeeks.com/files/details/mydefrag.html) - will (optional - do not use on an SSD) run 'Monthly' defrag script on C: if it and it's "Scripts" folder are in the same folder as Win10-simplifier.
 Be aware there is a 64-bit and 32-bit version of mydefrag - it's installer will install the relevant one based on your computer.
 Use the 32-bit .exe for broader compatibility.
-Since this program runs at the end of the script, you can edit the Scripts/Settings.myd and change the line "WhenFinished(wait)" to "WhenFinished(reboot)".
-This will reboot the computer and the registry changes will be applied on next boot.
+Since this program runs at the end of the script, you can edit the Scripts/Settings.myd and change the line "WhenFinished(wait)" to "WhenFinished(Shutdown)".
+This will shutdown the computer and the registry changes will be applied on next boot.
 * Speedyfox by Crystal Idea (https://www.crystalidea.com/speedyfox) - will automatically defrag/compact the database files for opera, firefox, chrome, skype, thunderbird
 * Openshell by Ivo Beltchev (https://github.com/Open-Shell/Open-Shell-Menu) will be installed silently if the installer is in the same folder and renamed to OpenShellSetup.exe.
 Only the openshell start menu will be installed.
 Openshell restarts the explorer.exe process, which also kills the cmd window, thus why this installer is run at the Very end of the script.